ReshiramZekrom1/geolite/README.md

 # __GeoLite__ (SQLite)

-# UPDATE DECEMBER 2024

-I've managed to update the country database only since the old one was indeed just too old.
-It's based on the [IP2LocationLite](https://lite.ip2location.com/database/db1-ip-country) database though.

-In case you'd like to update it again, you can use the crappy but functioning tool I made with PHP.
-Just follow those passages:

-1. Download the IP2Location Lite Country DB in .CSV from [here](https://lite.ip2location.com/database/db1-ip-country) (Requires signing-up).
-The CSV db should look like the one in the repository.
-2. Open the CSV file with Notepad++.
-3. Copy all the content and paste it in the PHP page you can find in the repository (just upload it on a free website or smth).
-4. Click on "Genera" and copy the output.
-5. Now you have to convert the text in SQL, I used this [website](https://konbert.com/convert/txt/to/sqlite).
-6. Download the SQL file, and replace that table to the "country_block" table of the "maxmind_country.db" of GeoLite.
-You can use any SQL editor to do so.
-7. Make sure that the file structure is exactly the same of the original and Try it :)

 # UPDATE JANUARY 2026

 Updated the city and the asn db too with the help of copilot.
 Based on the [IP2LocationLite]([https://lite.ip2location.com/database/db1-ip-country](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone)) database.